 Students in the Entrepreneurship Major at Methodist University will be prepared to start new businesses and/or become key team members of existing business and/or become successors to existing businesses.
 Students that complete the Entrepreneurship major will be prepared for professional entry-level employment in Entrepreneurship-related fields.

-- Think critically, and employ the critical thinking process to solve problems and issues facing entrepreneurs and many small, medium and large businesses today.
+- To employ the critical thinking process to solve problems and issues facing entrepreneurs and businesses today.

-- Identify the types of human, information, and financial resources required for launching and managing a new venture.
+- To identify the types of human, information, and financial resources required for launching and managing new ventures, products, and services.

 The Reeves School of Business is nationally accredited by the Accreditation Council for Business Schools and Programs (ACBSP) to offer the following degrees: the Professional Master of Business Administration (M.B.A.) with a focus in Organizational Management and Leadership, the Bachelor of Science (B.S.) in Accounting, Business Administration, Entrepreneurship, Financial Economics, Management, Marketing, and Sport Management.
 Additionally, a minor in Accounting; Business Administration; Entrepreneurship; Financial Economics; Human Resource Management; International Business; Management; Marketing; Professional Tennis Management; Resort, Club, and Hospitality Management; and Sport Management is accredited.
 Finally, a B.S. degree in Accounting, Business Administration, Financial Economics or Marketing with a PGA Golf Management Concentration; Professional Tennis Management; Resort, Club, and Hospitality Management; and Sport Management Concentration is accredited.